-STATE OF MICHIGAN)) ss.
-COUNTY OF OAKLAND)
+STATE OF MICHIGAN) COUNTY OF OAKLAND)ss.)

-I, MARYANNE CORNELIUS, the duly-qualified Clerk of the City of Novi, Oakland County, Michigan, do hereby certify that the foregoing is a true and complete copy of a Resolution adopted by the City Council of the City of Novi at a duly-called meeting held on the day of , 2012, the original of which is on file in my office.
+I, MARYANNE CORNELIUS, the duly-qualified Clerk of the City of Novi, Oakland County, Michigan, do hereby certify that the foregoing is an amended copy of the Resolution adopted by the City Council of the City of Novi with at least five (5) affirmative votes, at a duly-called meeting held on May 21, 2012, a copy of which is on file in my office.